xspired01/anotherTodo/README.md

 ## Hooks in general

 Hooks MUST start with the word use.
-There is useState, useEffect, etc. For custom hooks, they can be called anything, but MUST start with the word use.
+There is useState, useEffect, useYourOwnHook, etc. For custom hooks, they can be called anything, but MUST start with the word use.
+And hooks must be called inside a React component.

 ## Limitations

-Hooks can NOT be used in if or for loops.
+Hooks can NOT be used in if loops, for loops, nested functions, or regular JavaScript functions.
 The reason for this is how hooks keep track of state.
-Hooks keep track of state based on the order of their creation.
+React keeps track of hooks based on the order of their creation.
 So, if a hook is inside an if loop, it might be the first created, but not the first executed, then succeeding hooks will grab the wrong piece of state.
+Better to put the if conditional INSIDE the hook.